 As mentioned the H.M.S.
-Malaya was involved in the Battle of Jutland on May 31st 1916, she was hit by seven large shells, two of those were below the waterline causing her to list, another knocked out many of her 6 inch guns.
-She suffered the most casualties of any British Battleship at Jutland.
+Malaya was involved in the Battle of Jutland on May 31st 1916, she was hit by seven large shells, two of those were below the waterline causing her to list, another knocked out many of her six-inch guns.
+She suffered the most casualties of any British battleship at Jutland.

 The Malaya Cup.

 In 1921 the Football tournament “The Malaysia Cup” began, it was originally called the Malaya Cup.
 The original trophy was presented by the officers and men of the H.M.S.
 Malaya.
 In honour of this, the cup was renamed the H.M.S.
 Malaya Cup.

 During the second world war the H.M.S.
 Malaya took part in a hunting group in the Gulf of Aden, in the Battle of Calabria and the Battle of Taranto.
 She was based in Gibraltar and aided in the bombardment of Genoa, was involved in the Tiger Convoys off the coast of Egypt, operation Harpoon and many Malta convoy’s.

 The Battleship H.M.S.
 Malaya was decommissioned and broken up in 1948.